mshagirov/pythonlab/_01-introduction/04_variables_types.md

 stress_Pa = force_N / area_m2
 print(f"Stress (Pa): {stress_Pa}")
 </script></pre></div>

+Be careful to NOT name your variables `int`, `float`, `string` or any other Python *key words*.
+This will override the default objects' names and will lead to bugs in your code.

+> Unfortunately, Python interpreter does not enforce this as a rule and you just have to remember to not use these as variable names.
+For instance, `int="integer"`, `str=2`, or `float=3.14` are valid syntax for defining variables.
+Try it for yourself, by defining some "forbidden variables" in the above cell and print them out, Python will happily run the code for you.

+### Updating Variable's Value

 To update or change the value of a variable, you simply assign it a new value.